Kavinnandha/Extended-Youtube-Playback-Speed-Control/README.md

 # YouTube Playback Speed Extender

-A Chrome extension that extends YouTube's playback speed options beyond the default range and provides keyboard shortcuts for quick speed adjustments.
+A Chrome extension that extends YouTube's playback speed options beyond the default range and provides keyboard shortcuts for quick speed adjustments with configurable navigation behavior.

 ## Features